-This Rya ewe and lamb pair feature white soft fur and white bodies, with the detailing in the face, pink lips and a slight gray heathering on Mama's nose.
-They have a sweet relationship and you can feel it when they press cheek-to-cheek.
+This Rya sheep and lamb trio feature white soft fur and white bodies, with the detailing in the face, pink lips and a slight gray heathering on their noses.
+They have a sweet relationship and you can feel it as they gaze at each other.

-All my creatures are handcrafted in my Asheville, NC studio using porcelain, castable stone and imported woven fur from Steiff-Schulte in Germany.
+All Colin's Creatures are handcrafted in artist's Asheville, NC studio using porcelain, castable stone and imported woven fur from Steiff-Schulte in Germany.

 Rya, also known as Swedish Carpet Wool Sheep, is a breed of sheep that is native to Sweden.
 The double-coated breed originated from the Swedish and Norwegian landrace breeds.
 The purpose of the sheep was to use the long, wavy, and shiny wool to produce rya-wool, which is often used to make carpets.
 The rya sheep is medium-sized with relatively short legs, and has strong and shiny long wool fibers.